-In order to share all the love that I have for this city, I have created this ultimate Melbourne travel guide that will take you through the best places to visit in Melbourne and have included some practical information at the end so as to help you organize your Melbourne trip more efficiently.
+In order to share all the love that I have for this city, I have created this ultimate Melbourne travel guide that will take you through the best things to do in Melbourne City and have included some practical information at the end so as to help you organize your Melbourne trip more efficiently.

-Let’s get to it – here’s my list of the best things to do in Melbourne City:
+Let’s get to it – here’s my list of the top twelve things to do in Melbourne:

 - 2. Hop on a train at Flinders Street Station